Recipe: Pasta with Cauliflower, Sausage & Breadcrumbs

-Elizabeth is right about another thing, too: this recipe feeds a crowd!
-When it's just my husband and myself, I sometimes halve the recipe.
-Either that, or I'll freeze half the sauce before adding the pasta.
+Elizabeth is right about another thing, too: This recipe feeds a crowd!
+When it’s just my husband and me, I sometimes halve the recipe.
+Either that, or I’ll freeze half the sauce before adding the pasta.
 For a larger family or dinner with friends, this would be the perfect amount.

 Start a large pot of water to boiling over high heat for the pasta.
 It will take several minutes to come to a boil.